 The number of strategies and markets someone trades will depend on an individual’s risk capital, risk appetite and time-frame.
 However I believe with the diversity of strategies I’ll be teaching along with the various portfolio combinations offered, my online Workshop should provide a solution for everyone, regardless of whether they’re only a 2 market or +24 market trader.

-Below are the performance results for combining both the Short-term strategies.
+Below are the performance results for combining both Short-term strategies over various portfolio combinations.

 I personally believe this combination will be most attractive to the majority of retail traders.

 To avoid data mining each portfolio has been constructed based on diversity and liquidity.
 To learn more about the portfolios you can visit my portfolio page.
 Be sure to scroll through the whole page.
 Please be aware smaller portfolios are disadvantaged due to less trading opportunities and being more reliant on fewer markets to produce good trades.
 As a general rule equity curves benefit from trading larger portfolios.

 Note: Individual strategies can produce trades on the same day.
 When combining strategies traders should avoid the risk of capturing duplicate trades in their results.
 The performance figures above only allow one trade per market per day and when two occur it will only select the trade that enters first.